freistli/AdvancedRAG/blogs/IntegrateCSVQEtoCopilotStudio.md

     }

- Using this method, we can easitly integrate the capability to our own service, such as Copilot Stuido.
+ Using this method, we can easily integrate the specific RAG capability to our own service, such as Copilot Studio.

 ### Publish and Use in Copilot Studio

+We have different methods to release docker as an app service.
+Here are the generate steps when we use Azure Contain Registry and Azure Container App:

+a.
+Create Azure Container Registry resource [ACRNAME], upload your docker image to it.
+The command is:

+    az login
+    az acr login -n [ACRNAME]
+    docker push [ACRNAME].azurecr.io/docker_image:tag

+b.
+Create an Azure Container App, deploy this docker image and deploy it.